umittadelen/TextToImage/README.md

 - Can be run locally on your machine.
 - **GPU acceleration** is recommended for optimal performance.

+## Upcoming
+- i am trying to make the website with github pages

 ## Requirements

 - A **graphics card (GPU)** is recommended for the best performance.
 Without a GPU, the application may run slowly.